 What’s this, another Amiga yarn starring our old chums Ocean France and a slick – yet criminally unreleased – coin-op conversion?
 It can only mean one thing; it’s ‘Games That Weren’t’ time again folks.

-Despite being practically complete and originally penciled in for a Christmas ’91 release, Taito’s obscure, cutesy arcade action platformer, Liquid Kids (known in Japan as Mizubaku Daibouken, which translates to ‘The Great Water Bomb Adventure’), never graced the Amiga with an official release.
+Despite being practically complete and originally pencilled in for a Christmas ’91 release, Taito’s obscure, cutesy arcade action platformer, Liquid Kids (known in Japan as Mizubaku Daibouken, which translates to ‘The Great Water Bomb Adventure’), never graced the Amiga with an official release.

 “How obscure is it exactly?”, I hear you probe.
-Well the ‘Video Arcade Preservation Society’ notes there are a paltry “20 known instances of this machine owned by Liquid Kids collectors who are active members.
+Well, the ‘Video Arcade Preservation Society’ notes there are a paltry “20 known instances of this machine owned by Liquid Kids collectors who are active members.
 Of these, 20 of them are only circuit boards which a collector could put into a generic case if desired.”
 Ryu wouldn’t have lost much sleep over the prospect of being knocked off his pedestal then!

-Not that mass appeal is the be all and end all.
+Not that mass appeal is the be-all and end-all.
 The exceptionally promising, possibly-maybe spiritual successor to The New Zealand Story (in a ‘I’m not buying it’ kind of way, even if it is from the same programmer, Kazutomo Ishida) was enthusiastically previewed in the May 1991 issue of Zero magazine, and looked set to give the creaky fossil, Bubble Bobble a run for its baubles.